-The Owners Manual for your new Airstream Motorhome is designed to explain the operation, function and care of the many systems that make modern motorhoming a joy.
+The Owners Manual for your new Airstream Motorhome is designed to respond to the most frequent inquiries regarding the operation, function and care of the many systems that make modern motorhoming a joy.

 Airstream realizes our customers possess varying degrees of expertise in the area of repairing and maintaining the appliances in their motorhome.
 For this reason, the service and trouble-shooting information found in this manual is directed toward those with average mechanical skills.
 We also realize you may be more familiar in one area than you are in another.
 Only you know your capabilities and limitations.